Emma Watson On Hollywood, Belle, And Just Wanting To ‘Hang Out With My Cats’

-Emma Watson is set to bring another iconic figure to life in the live-action version of Disney’s iconic Beauty and the Beast, and much like her role as Hermoine Granger, Watson is making the role of Belle her own.
+Emma Watson is set to bring another iconic figure to life in the live action version of Disney’s iconic Beauty and the Beast and, much like her role as Hermoine Granger, Watson is making the role of Belle her own.
 For this version of Beauty and the Beast, this means infusing the character with Emma’s own passion for gender equality and her desire to leave the world far better than she found it.
 Emma opens up about her contributions to Beauty and the Beast, her life as a cultural icon, and her secret yearning to just stay home and find comfort in her pets.

 Beauty And The Beast Gets The Emma Watson Seal Of Approval